giantswarm/docs/src/content/basics/api/index.md

 ---
 title: API Access to Giant Swarm Resources
-description: An overview of the APIs that provide you with programmatic access to resources like your tenant cluster in a Giant Swarm installation.
+description: An overview of the APIs that provide you with programmatic access to resources like your tenant clusters in a Giant Swarm installation.
 Namely the Rest API and the Control Plane Kubernetes API.
 date: 2020-05-27
 weight: 75